therealchjones/mffer/docs/Development.md

    for the "App information" and "Developer contact information", and press "Save and continue".
 Choose "Add or remove scopes" and enter "https://www.googleapis.com/auth/drive.appdata", "https://www.googleapis.com/auth/drive.file", and "openid" under "Manually add scopes".
-Again press "Update" and "Save and continue".
+Press "Add to table" and "Update", then press "Save and continue".
 Add your own account as a "Test user", then press "Save and continue" one more time.
 5. Visit https://console.cloud.google.com/apis/credentials/wizard and again
    ensure the correct project is shown in the project drop-down.
 First choose